jptweb/IGME-110-Fall-2025/documents/p3-work-plan.md

 ---

 ## II.
 Submission
-- Submit a document (PDF or docx) outlining your group’s work plan
+- Submit a document (PDF or docx) outlining your group's work plan
 - Be sure to include each of the above components (1A, 1B, 1C, 2A, 2B, 3A)

 ---